 Durga Puja at Ramakrishna Vivekananda Center of New York

 Durga Puja at the Ramakrishna Vivekananda Center of New York for the followers of the Ramakrishna order is among the best Durga puja celebrations in the Greater New York Area.
-Founded in 1933, the center organizes the puja to worship the Divine Mother and seek Her blessings for the humankind.
+Founded in 1933, the center organizes the puja to worship the Divine Mother and seek Her blessings for humankind.
 The chanting of sacred hymns and the singing of devotional songs in chorus are the mainstay of their celebration without pomp and in strict adherence to the principles laid out by Belur Math, the headquarters of Ramakrishna Missions worldwide.

 • Venue: 17 E 94th St, New York, NY 10128